Śmigus-dyngus: Hungary

-These red boots have also become a symbol of the festivity.
-Within the family, it was mostly given by the godparents.
-The girls only wore it inside the church, walking barefoot there and back so it would never get muddy.
+According to this custom, on Easter Monday boys sprinkle water on girls they know.
+More recently, primarily scented cologne or, in more playful variations, other liquids.
+The day was historically called "Water-Throwing Monday" or "Dousing Monday", as even some decades ago it was common practice to drench girls with buckets of water or even throw them into watering troughs.
+The girls, dressed in their finest clothes for the occasion, would take part in the ritual despite its rougher nature.
+Today, this more extreme form of sprinkling is mainly preserved in rural or small-town settings, especially among groups dedicated to maintaining traditional customs.

+In modern times, a gentler version has become widespread.
+After reciting a short "sprinkling poem", boys lightly spray girls with perfume, though in more humorous cases, tools such as flower sprayers, soda siphons, or garden hoses may still be used.
+In return, the boys are rewarded with decorated red eggs, often intricately painted or dyed, known as Easter eggs.

 Slovakia

 The Wet Monday custom in Slovakia called oblievačka closely follow the general customs described above.
 In recent years, diaspora Slovaks have made feminist complaints, regarding the dousing as a "stressful" reinforcement of gender roles.

 Bands of young men and boys earn chocolate and "something for their piggy bank" by whipping – šibať – and pouring water – oblievať – on young Slovak women.
 These customs, "once believed to purify the soul and body, are the remnants of a complex system of Slovak folk traditions based around the seasons of the year."
 The holiday is celebrated the Monday following Easter as "a day of folk traditions".

 Ukraine

-The occasion is celebrated as Drenching Monday (Обливаний понеділок; Oblyvanyi ponedilok) in Ukraine, where, in the week after Easter is known as "Bright Week," with water celebrations subsequently occupying Monday (men splashing women), Tuesday, (women splashing men) and Wednesday (everybody splashing everybody).
+The occasion is celebrated as Drenching Monday (Обливаний понеділок; Oblyvanyi ponedilok) in Ukraine, where, in the week after Easter is known as "Bright Week", with water celebrations subsequently occupying Monday (men splashing women), Tuesday, (women splashing men) and Wednesday (everybody splashing everybody).
 Monday is a day for visiting neighbors, wishing them health and fortune, and exchanging Easter eggs.
 In Ukraine cultural importance of this holiday is more emphasized with secular festivals at cultural organizations like Kyiv's National Museum of Folk Architecture and Life of Ukraine.

 In cities like Lviv (prior to events of February 2022) the Lviv City Council recognized the holiday with the creation of special zones with ongoing access to water in the city's famous Rynok Square, the event having evolved into a secular celebration of spring, emphasizing playful rather than focusing on the historical religious significance of the event.
 City Councillors describe it as "first of all a merry holiday," invigorating its participants, and an "inseparable" element of post-Easter celebrations.